DeanYue/cnmx/addons/google_calendar/README.md

 ---------------

 Get your meetings, your leaves...
-Get your calendar anywhere and never forget an event, fully synchronized with the Odoo <a href="https://www.odoo.com/page/crm">Open Source CRM</a>.
+Get your calendar anywhere and never forget an event, fully synchronized with the Cnmx <a href="https://www.cnmx.com/page/crm">Open Source CRM</a>.

 Keep an eye on your events
 --------------------------